FL550/dwd_weather/README.md

 You can add as many stations as you like.
 Each will appear as an individual entity in home-assistant.
 You can add more stations by repeating the second step of the install instructions.

+# Additional sensor values

+This integration allows you to add a hourly forecast for the next 10 days of the following values:

+- Weather condition
+- Temperature
+- Dewpoint
+- Pressure
+- Wind Speed
+- Wind Direction
+- Wind Gusts
+- Precipitation
+- Precipitation Probability
+- Precipitation Duration
+- Cloud Coverage
+- Visibility
+- Sun Duration
+- Sun Irradiance
+- Fog Probability
+- Humidity

+The sensors are disabled per default, as they contain a lot of data.

+You can enable the ones you like in HA UI under "Configuration" -> "Entities" -> click on the filter icon on the right -> Check "Show diabled entities" -> Check the ones you like to enable -> Click "ENABLE SELECTED" at the top -> Confirm the next dialog

+The sensor values will be set when the next update of dwd_weather is scheduled by HA.
+This is done every 15 minutes.
+You can skip the waiting time by restarting HA.

 <!---->

 ***